appsmithorg/appsmith-docs/website/docs/advanced-concepts/granular-access-control/reference/default-roles.md

 ### Limitations

- App Viewers do not have permission to create, edit, or delete pages, queries in the app and does not include permissions to manage apps within workspace.
+ Application App Viewers do not have permission to create, edit, or delete pages, queries in the app and does not include permissions to manage apps within workspace.